 Children Against Mines Program (CHAMPS) is an educational outreach program that engages students in the global effort to rid the world of landmines.
-The program raises awareness about landmines and gives students the chance to fund-raise and sponsor their very own Mine Detection Dog (MDD).
+The program raises awareness about landmines and gives students the chance to fundraise and sponsor their very own Mine Detection Dog (MDD).
 Students within the U.S. also connect with students in mine-affected countries to promote global citizenship and cultural exchange.
-Please visit our CHAMPS Kids website.

 How It Works

 MLI staff visit schools and community groups around the U.S. to teach students and young people about landmines and their effects on people in other countries.
-Through simulated minefield demonstrations with MLI’s “canine ambassador,” MDD Senna, youth witness how Mine Detection Dogs (MDDs) restore safety by “sniffing out” landmines.
+Through simulated minefield demonstrations with MLI’s “canine ambassador,” a retired mine detection dog, youth witness how Mine Detection Dogs (MDDs) restore safety by “sniffing out” landmines.